memfault/interrupt/_drafts/offensive-programming.md

 However, sometimes, it will result in memory corruption and present itself in the strangest of ways.
 Memory corruption bugs are notoriously difficult to debug.

+> If you are struggling with memory corruption issues, you might want to read
+> [this section on catching memory corruption
+> bugs]({% post_url 2020-09-16-cortex-m-watchpoints %}#memory-corruption) from a
+> previous post.

 One way to help prevent use-after-free bugs is to scrub the entire contents of the memory with an invalid address that, when accessed, would cause a